finos/common-domain-model/documentation/source/documentation.rst

 * Reference Data
 * Mapping (Synonym)

 The following sections define each of these dimensions.
 Selected examples of data structures are used as illustrations to help explain each dimension.
-The complete data structure, including descriptions and other details can be viewed in the Textual Browser on the ISDA CDM Portal (https://portal.cdm.rosetta-technology.io/#/text-browser).
+The complete data structure, including descriptions and other details can be viewed in the `Textual Browser <https://portal.cdm.rosetta-technology.io/#/text-browser>`_ on the ISDA CDM Portal.

 Product Model
 -------------